-The isolation of these areas makes them inefficient, difficult or otherwise expensive to provide with full urban services.
+The isolation of these areas makes inefficient, difficult, or otherwise expensive to provide with full urban services.
 There is also an ever-increasing need to avoid conflicts, which will disrupt the use of adjoining lands for agricultural purposes.
 As such, these areas should be restricted to residential developments on large rural lots.
 Although these residential uses currently exist, generally this less efficient use of land for housing is not encouraged in the future.
+There is a Provincial directive that the rural or country residential lots in a clustered layout that respects environmental objectives and protects natural and/or hazard areas from development6.

-There is a Provincial directive that the District of Summerland adopted of a 1.0 hectare lot size for non-sewered areas of the community in order to maintain eligibility for future sewer infrastructure grant programs.
+District of Summerland adopted of a 1.0 hectare lot size for non-sewered areas of the community in order to maintain eligibility for future sewer infrastructure grant programs.

-Notwithstanding the above general limitation on density to one unit per hectare in Rural Residential areas, where full urban services are provided by a developer in a manner that is acceptable to the District of Summerland, consideration may be given to creating smaller semi-rural or country residential lots in a clustered layout that respects environmental objectives and protects natural and/or hazard areas from development5.
+Notwithstanding the above general limitation on density to one unit per hectare in Rural Residential areas, where full urban services are provided by a developer in a manner that is acceptable to the District of Summerland, consideration may be given to creating smaller semi-